geglne/hello-world/README.md

 # hello-world

-My project to start me off.
+Hello my friends.
+This project is here to help me learn.